 General and administrative expenses consist primarily of salaries and other related costs, including stock-based compensation, for personnel in executive, finance and administrative functions.
 Other significant costs include legal fees relating to patent and corporate matters and fees for accounting and consulting services.
-We anticipate that our general and administrative expenses will increase in the future to support continued research and development activities and the potential commercialization of our product candidates.
-These increases will likely include increased costs related to the hiring of additional personnel, and fees to outside consultants, lawyers and accountants, among other expenses.
+We anticipate that our general and administrative expenses will remain relatively constant in the year ending December 31, 2019.